lancemarsland1/HomeworkPlanner/README.md

 Save File - Saves the current list of assignments

-Load File - Prints the list of assignments (with details) in the command prompt
+Load File - Prints the most recent saved list of assignments (with details) in the command prompt

 Create New - Creates a new default assignment